 28. Only 41% of U.S. hospitals in 2013 reported that their providers are able to send and receive secure electronic messages with patient health information to and from external sources.

-Only 4 in 10 hospitals report that their providers are able to send and receive secure electronic messages withholding confidential patient health information to and from sources outside of the health system or organization.
+Only 4 in 10 hospitals report that their providers can send and receive secure electronic messages withholding confidential patient health information to and from sources outside of the health system or organization.

 This is troubling in today’s healthcare world as many patients see multiple providers in and out of network.
 For quality and transparent care to be possible, it is essential that these providers be able to communicate with each other so that they can provide the best care possible to their patients.

 29. Almost 70% of individuals report that they were not provided access to their clinical laboratory test results in 2012.

 In 2012, only 3 in 10 individuals reported having direct access to their clinical laboratory results, either in paper or electronic format.
-With patients increasingly taking more responsibility for their own health care, it is vital for the hospital or lab to be transparent with tests and results so that patients are informed when making critical decisions.
+With patients increasingly taking more responsibility for their health care, it is vital for the hospital or lab to be transparent with tests and results so that patients are informed when making critical decisions.

 30. Researchers project that there will be $48 – $66 billion added to current health care costs each year between now and 2030.